IanFinlayson/vtasks/README.md

 python-keyring".
 - python-gflags.
 This can be installed with "sudo aptitude installed python-gflags".
 - The Google Python API's.
-This can be installed with the "easy\_install" Python program: "sudo easy\_install --upgrade google-api-python-client".
+This can be installed with the "easy\_install" Python program: "sudo aptitude install python-setuptools && sudo easy\_install --upgrade google-api-python-client".

 ### Setting up a Developers Key